 Lawyers are not qualified to give advice on flood risk, however there are a various searches that can be initiated by the buyer or on a buyer’s behalf which should figure out the risks in Launceston.
 The standard property information forms supplied to a purchaser’s lawyer (where the Conveyancing Protocol is adopted) includes a usual question of the vendor to find out whether the property has ever been flooded.
 If the property has been flooded in past and is not disclosed by the seller, then a buyer could commence a claim for damages stemming from an inaccurate response.
 The purchaser’s solicitors may also conduct an environmental search.
 This should reveal whether there is any known flood risk.
 If so, more detailed inquiries will need to be conducted.

-I have recentlybecome aware that Action Conveyancing have closed.
-They carried out my conveyancing in Launceston for a purchase of a freehold house 18 months ago.
-How can I check that my home is registered correctly in the name of the former proprietor?
+I have todaybecome aware that Stirling Law have been shut down.
+They carried out my conveyancing in Launceston for a purchase of a leasehold apartment 18 months ago.
+How can I establish that the property is registered correctly in the name of the former proprietor?

-The quickest way to check if the premises is registered to you, you can carry out a search of the land registry (£3.00).
+The easiest method to check if the property is registered to you, you can make a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Launceston conveyancing specialists.